Men’s Suits: Best Brands to Buy When Thrifting

-Hart Schaffner & Marx Gold & Gold Trumpeter
+Hart Schaffner & Marx Gold Trumpeter

 Jos.
-A. Bank Signature & Signature Gold
+A. Bank Signature Gold (reviewed)

 It is quite possible to find suit brands that are completely unfamiliar, especially if they are manufactured in Europe.
 Here is where online men’s wear forums like askandy and styleforum can be very helpful.
 Often, these forums will discuss the quality and value of less familiar brands.
 That will give you a good idea of what you are buying.
 I have generally had a good experience buying Italian brand wool suits with unfamiliar labels.
 Often, you can get a good sense of the quality of these suits if clear photos are posted by the online seller.

-What To Avoid
+What Suits To Avoid When Thrifting

 Buy Suits For Longevity

 I wrote a guide to buying second-hand suits on eBay that provide essential tips on finding suits that fit well while offering great quality at the lowest prices.
 You may also enjoy my post on getting started in thrift shopping for menswear.
 Also, there are plenty of Youtube videos and helpful blogs that will deepen your knowledge of men’s wear.
-The more you know, the more you will save while finding great used suits online!
+The more you know, the more you will save while finding good-quality second-hand suits online!